nf-core/viralrecon/README.md

             -profile <docker/singularity/podman/conda/institute>
         ```

-    * The commands to obtain public data and to run the main arm of the pipeline are completely independent.
-This is intentional because it allows you to download all of the raw data in an initial pipeline run (`results/public_data/`) and then to curate the auto-created samplesheet based on the available sample metadata before you run the pipeline again properly.
+    * An executable Python script called [`fastq_dir_to_samplesheet.py`](https://github.com/nf-core/viralrecon/blob/master/bin/fastq_dir_to_samplesheet.py) has been provided if you are using `--platform illumina` and would like to auto-create an input samplesheet based on a directory containing FastQ files **before** you run the pipeline e.g.

+    ```console
+    ~/.nextflow/assets/nf-core/viralrecon/bin/fastq_dir_to_samplesheet.py <FASTQ_DIR> samplesheet.csv
+    ```

     * You can find the default keys used to specify `--genome` in the [genomes config file](https://github.com/nf-core/configs/blob/master/conf/pipeline/viralrecon/genomes.config).
 Where possible we are trying to collate links and settings for standard primer sets to make it easier to run the pipeline with standard keys.
 If you are able to get permissions from the vendor/supplier to share the primer information then we would be more than happy to support it within the pipeline.
+    * The commands to obtain public data and to run the main arm of the pipeline are completely independent.
+This is intentional because it allows you to download all of the raw data in an initial pipeline run (`results/public_data/`) and then to curate the auto-created samplesheet based on the available sample metadata before you run the pipeline again properly.

 See [usage](https://nf-co.re/viralrecon/usage) and [parameter](https://nf-co.re/viralrecon/parameters) docs for all of the available options when running the pipeline.